dbojan/Pluto-TV-Playlists-Python/README.md

 2026-05-30-1

 you can edit config json to change countries. see readme2 for more info.
-I have removed de it es fr and added dk nw sw
+I have removed de it es fr and added no dk no se